 The resort offers ski-in/ski-out accommodation.
 The gondola is free and is open to skiers and non-skiers.
 Telluride is part of the EPIC pass program.

 About two hours away is the town of Durango and Purgatory Resort, another fun ski resort in this part of Colorado.
 Purgatory offers a smaller experience and is very family oriented.
 Prices here are also much better, both on the mountain and at the hotels.

 Accommodation: Where to Stay in Telluride

-6. Jackson Hole Mountain Resort
+6. Jackson Hole Mountain Resort, WY

 Jackson Hole is a true skier's mountain.
 The mountain is heavily skewed towards intermediate and advanced skiers, with very little beginner terrain, and the most challenging terrain will test the skills of even expert skiers.

 As you ride the tram to the top with 100 of your new friends, you'll feel a palpable sense of anticipation and excitement looking out at the runs beneath your feet.
 Be on the lookout for Corbet's Couloir on the ride up.
 This extreme double black diamond run is a rite of passage for expert skiers.

 In recent years, Jackson Hole has averaged about 38 feet of snow annually.
 The resort has 2,500 acres of terrain and 133 named runs, as well as multiple terrain parks.
 Among the infrastructure improvements in the last number of years is the impressive Solitude Station mid-mountain facility, housing two new restaurants and the Mountain Sports School.

 The ski resort is located 20 minutes from the Western themed town of Jackson.
 Here, you'll find air connections from across the states and excellent accommodation options.